SamRepository/EPS32Cam_RobotCar/README.md

 ---

-This detailed README provides a comprehensive overview of the project, including setup instructions, features, and usage guidelines, ensuring that users can easily get started and contribute to the project.
+This detailed README provides a comprehensive overview of the project, including setup instructions, features, usage guidelines, and important figures to ensure users can easily get started and contribute to the project.